ndbls/unholy_win32/README.md

 This library can only be compiled with x86 MSVC due to the nature of how targeted it is, specifically bridges.
 It might compile with other tools if given a little bit of work, but it has not been tested.

 You should check out the [example projects](https://github.com/abls/unholy_examples) to better understand how to use bridges and the memory tools.
 The examples are very organized and straightforward, with comments, so it shouldn't be too difficult to understand.
 All of the functions are well documented with comments as well.
+Also check out the [simple example](#simple-bridge-example) below in this file.

 ## FAQs
 > So like...
 What does it do?